-Discuss the concept of longitudinal cumulative impacts, or 'project fatigue', where the community in the study area has been subject to a number of large-scale construction projects in recent years.
+Discuss and analyse the time series data as it relates to cumulative impacts, where the community in the study area has been subject to a number of large-scale construction projects in recent years.

-The analysis should consider relevant Queensland Government plans and policies including the Surat Basin Workforce Development Plan (2012a) and the Work for Queensland: Resources Skills and Employment Plan (2012b)
+The analysis should consider relevant Queensland Government plans and policies including the Surat Basin Workforce Development Plan (Skills Queensland 2012a) and the Work for Queensland: Resources Skills and Employment Plan (Skills Queensland 2012b).